EarthObservationSimulator/orbitpy/README.md

 - [ ] Make a SystemTestDriver
 - [ ] Add unconventional sensor FOV geometry shapes GTests for `GMATCustomSensor` and `DSPIPCustomSensor` class.
 - [ ] Rename `TATCException` to `PropcovCppException`
-- [ ] Add GTests for `Spacecraft`, `CoverageChecker`, `NadirPointingAttitude`, `Propagator`, `DiscretizedSensor` and other classes.
-(There are in total 24 propcov-cpp active classes, of which currently there are GTests ofr 14 of these classes.)
+- [ ] Add GTests for `Spacecraft`, `CoverageChecker`, `NadirPointingAttitude` and other classes.
+(There are in total 25 propcov-cpp active classes, of which currently there are GTests ofr 14 of these classes.
+Some tests in the `tests/tests-cpp/old` folder can be rewritten into the GTest format.)
 - [ ] Consider avoiding virtual functions since it has runtime costs associated with it.